andyli/blog/content/posts/2015/2015-08-01_typescript-vs-haxe.md

 TypeScript and Haxe employ different strategies for code organization and generation.

 For code organization, TypeScript is as flexible as JS.
-A `.ts` file may contains any statements as well as function and class definitions.
+A `.ts` file may contain statements as well as functions and class definitions.
 We can optionally use the [module systems](http://www.typescriptlang.org/Handbook#modules), which there are three of them, internal, external, and the ES6 modules.
 Internal modules are similar to namespaces.
 External modules are used when we want to output files in either the node.js ([CommonJS](http://wiki.commonjs.org/wiki/CommonJS)) way or the require.js ([AMD](https://github.com/amdjs/amdjs-api)) way.
 The [ES6 modules](https://github.com/Microsoft/TypeScript/wiki/What%27s-new-in-TypeScript#es6-modules) are effectively the external modules with a different syntax.
 All of the module systems are able to export variables, functions, and types, and can be mixed and matched at will.

 Haxe follows the more restrictive Java approach for code organization.
 It does not allow expressions (including functions) to be place in the top-level.
-Instead, Haxe expressions are held by types (mainly classes) contained in a `.hx` file (i.e. [module](http://haxe.org/manual/type-system-modules-and-paths.html)).
-Each module may contain more than one types though.
+Instead, Haxe expressions are held by types (mainly classes) contained in a `.hx` file (i.e. a  [module](http://haxe.org/manual/type-system-modules-and-paths.html)).
+Each module may contain more than one type.
 The main entry point of a Haxe program is a static main function of a class specified by the user.

 For file organization, TypeScript allows the `.ts` files to be placed in anywhere.
 We may instruct the TypeScript compiler to generate one `.js` file for each `.ts` file, or to concatenate multiple `.ts` output into a single `.js` file.
 To reference other types declared in another `.ts` file, insert a special comment `/// <<reference path="path/to/file.ts" />` or use `import` and `require`, depending on what module system we're using.

 Haxe again follows the Java approach for file organization.
 It enforces a folder structure according to the use of packages/modules. e.g. If there is a module, `net.onthewings.HelloWorld`, it must be located in a file named `HelloWorld.hx` in the folder `net/onthewings/` within one of the class paths searched by the Haxe compiler.
 The Haxe compiler compiles all the source files into a single `.js` file.
 Referencing other modules is done by using [`import`](http://haxe.org/manual/type-system-import.html).

 Other than the different handling of "modules", different levels of optimization can be found in the outputs of TypeScript and Haxe.
 TypeScript does not do much fancy optimization when transpiling TypeScript code to JS code.
 It is mostly a one to one mapping, except it has to generate codes to implement features that is missing in traditional JS (e.g. arrow function is compiled to normal function when targeting ES3/5).
-Haxe however is able to perform a number of advanced optimizations.
+Haxe, however, is able to perform a number of advanced optimizations.
 For example, [dead-code-elimination](http://haxe.org/manual/cr-dce.html) removes unused code to reduce output size and improve runtime performance.
 [Inlining](http://haxe.org/manual/class-field-inline.html) directly inserts user-specified function bodies in place of calls to them, effectively reduces number of function calls for runtime performance improvement.
 The experimental static analyzer available in [Haxe 3.2](http://haxe.org/download/version/3.2.0/) is able to perform constant propagation and expression-level dead-code-elimination.

 TypeScript and Haxe continues to follow their design strategies consistently in the area of code organization and generation.
 TypeScript wants to be as flexible as and similar to JS.
 It supports all the JS code organization methods.
 It maintains a trivial mapping between source code and generated JS code.
 Haxe, however, borrows the concepts of other popular compiled languages.
-It enforce a single sensible source file structure and generates only a single JS file by default.
-It is able to perform various optimization on the program.
+It enforce a single sensible source directory structure and generates only a single JS file by default.
+It is able to perform various optimizations on the program.

 ## Conclusion

-TypeScript and Haxe is similar in many levels.
+TypeScript and Haxe are similar in many levels.
 They are both statically typed languages that are able to compile to JS.
 They have similar JS-like syntax and features.

-However, at the core TypeScript and Haxe have different design philosophies.
+However, at the core, TypeScript and Haxe have different design philosophies.
 TypeScript is a superset of JS.
 It means it cannot modify the existing JS syntax and semantics.
-It adds a static typing system and some new constructs (e.g. "proper" class/interface).
+It adds a static type system and some new constructs (e.g. "proper" class/interface).
 It is not interested in optimizing the program in any way.
 Haxe looks like JS, but is more similar to other popular compiled languages like Java/C# regarding to semantics, the use of types, code organization, and optimizations.
 It also brings in a lot of advanced functional programming concepts.

 Which is the better compile-to-JS language?
 It depends.
 Existing JS developers will favor TypeScript as they are more similar in many ways.
 They can utilize their existing skills immediately.
 Non-JS developers with backgrounds like Java/C# or even from the functional programming world will appreciate Haxe more since it fixes a lot of weirdness of JS.